Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-Data_Availability_and_Sharding/Data_Availability_and_Sharding_Slides.md

 Notes:
 - These statements are gossiped off-chain and included in a block in a ParachainsInherent.
-- Why does availability threshold tallying need to occur on-chain?
+- Why do we need bitfields on-chain?

 ---